 Tanzanite: Mind-Blowing Facts of the Ultimate Rare Gem

-My favorite gemstone besides pearls and a slight obsession ever since I spotted it while vacationing in Tanzania some time ago, has turned 50 last year.
+My favorite gemstone beside pearls and a slight obsession ever since I spotted it while vacationing in Tanzania a few years ago, turned 50 last year.
 2018 marked half a century from the first time tanzanite was introduced on the commercial market.
 Since then its popularity skyrocketed; to the point that in 2002 the American Gem Trade Association (AGTA) decided to make it a birthstone for December.
 This was the first official change to the birthstone calendar since 1912.